 SEC.
-96.1.605.11.3.3.3 SMOKE VENTILATION.
+96.1.605.11.1.3.3.
+SMOKE VENTILATION.

-Section 605.11.3.3.3 of the California Fire Code is revised to read:
+Section 605.11.1.3.3 of the California Fire Code is revised to read:

 Sec.
-605.11.3.3.3 Smoke ventilation.
+605.11.1.3.3 Smoke ventilation.
 The solar photovoltaic installation shall be designed to meet the following requirements:

 - 1. Arrays shall be no greater than 150 feet in length in either axis in order to create opportunities for smoke ventilation operations. - 2.
 Smoke ventilation options between array sections shall be one of the following: - a.
-A pathway 8 feet or greater in width - b.
-A pathway 4 feet or greater in width and bordering roof skylights or smoke and heat vents - c.
-A pathway 4 feet or greater in width and bordering 4 foot by 8 foot venting cutouts every 20 feet on alternating sides of the pathway.
+A pathway 8 feet or greater in width. - b.
+A 4-foot or greater in width pathway and bordering roof skylights or gravity-operated dropout smoke and heat vents. - c.
+A 4-foot or greater in width pathway and bordering all sides of nongravity-operated dropout smoke and heat vents. - d.
+A 4-foot or greater in width pathway and bordering 4-foot by 8-foot venting cutouts every 20 feet on alternating sides of the pathway.